Merkoba/Hue/configuration.md

 "chat_crop_limit"
 >Max number of messages to keep on the client.

-"radios_crop_limit"
->Max number of radios to save to localStorage.

 "max_low_users"
 >After this amount of users consider a room to very populated and do some things differently.